42 Best Apps for Learning Mandarin Chinese in 2026

 The best part is that Ninchanese has an organized, easy-to-follow curriculum that lets students study up to HSK 6.

 Price: You can start with a free plan.
-For paid, it is $10/1 month (Chinese Awakens), $54/ half-yearly (The Power of Chinese), and $96.10/1-year (The Dragon Unleashed).
+For paid, it is $ 10/month (Chinese Awakens), $54/half-yearly (The Power of Chinese), and $ 96.10/year (The Dragon Unleashed).

-16. HSK Online — Chinese Proficiency Test App
+17. HSK Online — Chinese Proficiency Test App

 It provides a wealth of practice changes as mock and genuine exam papers, encouraging you to systematically enhance your listening, reading, writing, and vocabulary.

-Price: For 1 month, it is¥118, whereas it is ¥488 for 1 -year.
+Price: For 1 month, it is ¥118, whereas for 1 year, it is ¥488.
 You can also buy a lifetime VIP plan for¥698.

 Mandarin learning apps

-17. Du Chinese — App for reading Chinese
+18. Du Chinese — App for reading Chinese

-The software helps you improve your character identification, sentence structure, syntax, and vocabulary while also giving you a taste of Chinese culture and lifestyle.
+The software helps you improve your character identification, sentence structure, syntax, and vocabulary while giving you a taste of Chinese culture and lifestyle.

 Price: The basic plan is free.
-If you want to get access to all the lessons, pick between 1 month ($14.99), 6 months ($79.99), and 1 year ($119.99).
+If you want access to all the lessons, choose 1 month ($14.99), 6 months ($79.99), or 1 year ($119.99).

-18. Language Drops — Visual language learning
+19. Language Drops — Visual language learning

-Language Drops has a basic UI and promises to teach you over 2000 Chinese characters.
+Language Drops has a basic UI and promises to teach over 2000 Chinese characters.
 It also creates visual connections with these characters to help you remember them better.

-19. HiNative — Q&A language community
+20. HiNative — Q&A language community

 HiNative is a question-and-answer (Q&A) software that pairs language students with native speakers.
 This Chinese app will answer your inquiries about languages, nations, and cultures.

 Price: The basic features are free for users.
-For premium, select either 1 month for $5.68/month or $59.63 for 1-year, translating into $4.96/month.
+For premium, select $5.68/month or $59.63 for one year ($4.96/month).

-20. Busuu — A multipurpose language app
+21. Busuu — A multipurpose language app

 Busuu is a user-friendly and popular app for learning Chinese.
 The Mandarin lessons are organized and efficient.